gt-8133/inventory-manager/README.md

      - [install node-version-manager-windows from here](https://github.com/coreybutler/nvm-windows)
      -do the setup msi
      - open cmd and type: nvm install latest
+     - then write: nvm on
+        after this npm will be availible until computer is restarted

     ### MacOS / Linux:
      - [install node-version-manager from here](https://github.com/creationix/nvm)